natrixdev/python_free_discord_bot_hosting/README.md

 </h1>

 <p align="center">
-  The tool is only on my discord [server](https://discord.gg/CkmC7cUD8s)
+  The tool is only on my discord <a href="https://discord.gg/CkmC7cUD8s"> server
 </p>

 <p align="center">